Deuchnord/Aurornis/README.md

 # <CommandResult command="ls -la /" return_code=0 stdout="total 68 ..." stderr="">
 ```

-For better security and reproducibility, the environment variables of your system are not reproduced.
+For better security and reproducibility, the environment variables of your system are not reproduced, with the exception of `$PATH` on UNIX and `SystemRoot` on Windows.

-If you need to specify environment variables before you run the command, add them to the `run` function:
+If you need to specify environment variables (or even overwrite some of them) before you run the command, add them to the `run` function:

 ```python
 import aurornis